-Due to the inability to call staff in the field, Shelley has formed an informal contact network with the surrounding outback stations and their station managers - who have satellite phones on site.
-This network, whilst not often used, provides emergency contact in remote regions.
+Due to the inability to call staff in the field, Shelley has formed an informal contact network with the surrounding outback stations and their station managers – who have satellite phones on site.
+This network, whilst not often used, provides an emergency contact in remote regions.

 “A lot of operational areas have properties nearby, so we can just take a look at the map and see where they are and ring the actual station managers if we have concerns.”

 To compliment the instantaneous communications issues, Select Solutions has instilled a proactive and positive workplace culture surrounding communication of staff locations and plans.
 Keeping an eye on staff movements is a key part of Shelly’s role.
 She keeps the Smartrak EyeQ Visual Intelligence suit running and open full time on her computer.

 Select Solutions crew in the field are also proactive in leveraging the use of the system.
 Be it for safety or directions and routing.
 Shelley explains that “crews will ring in and say, hey, I’m going into a difficult situation, or I’m popping out of range, can you just watch me in case something happens?”